ScrappyCocco/castle-crash/README.md

 I read about the [Tech Jam 1](https://sbox.game/c/tech1) on [Twitter](https://x.com/garrynewman/status/1872222504464314807) around Christmas 2024, but at the time I did not pay much attention to it.
 It was during the first days of 2025 that I began seriously thinking about what I could make.

-The only problem was that I **never** touched the Source Engine, Garry's Mod or s&box before, so I had to start completely from scratch.
-Because of that little pieces of this project are copied/inspired by [Facepunch battlebugs minigame](https://github.com/Facepunch/sbox-battlebugs), as the mouse input logic or the general waiting-playing-result GameState.
+The only problem was that I **never touched** the Source Engine, Garry's Mod or s&box before, so I had to start completely from scratch.
+To help myself with the learning process, little pieces of this project are copied/inspired by [Facepunch battlebugs minigame](https://github.com/Facepunch/sbox-battlebugs), as the mouse input logic or the general waiting-playing-result GameState.
-I recommend every new developer to check out Facepunch's example as they provide some nice insights about how to develop some parts.
+<ins>I recommend every new developer to check out Facepunch's example as they provide some nice insights about how to develop some parts.</ins> This is true especially now during the Developer Preview that the documentation is not very complete or up-to-date about examples on how to do some parts.

 Thinking and browsing [Kenney's assets](https://kenney.nl/assets/category:3D) I decided to do some destruction with the Castle Kit.
-At this point I had lots of ideas: maybe you can build your own castle; or you have to destroy each other's castle, built or not vs the AI or another player; or maybe the castle is going to be randomly generated.
+At this point I had lots of ideas: maybe you can build your own castle; or you must destroy each other's castle, built or not vs the AI or another player; or maybe the castle is going to be randomly generated.

-Doing the firsts destruction tests, I understood that the easies thing to do with the time I had was everyone attacking a single castle together, and so I implemented that.
-I must admit half of the hard work was creating, importing and setting up the models correctly.
+Doing the firsts destruction tests, I understood that the easiest thing to do with the time I had was everyone attacking a single castle together, and so I implemented that.
+I must admit half of the demanding work was creating, importing, and setting up the models correctly.

-There have been multiple logic changes about the projectile/destructible logic, some of which are written in the [Wiki](#wiki-anchor), as well as some example of how some things could have been done or what could be added, but I was not interested in doing for this mini-project
+There have been multiple logic changes about the projectile/destructible logic, some of which are written in the [Wiki](https://github.com/ScrappyCocco/castle-crash/wiki), as well as some example of how some things could have been done or what could be added, but I was not interested in doing for this mini-project.

 The project was developed in ~30h during my free time.